kurylko/React-basics/README.md

 Look in the my-react-app directory, and you will find a **src** folder.
 Inside the src folder there is a file called **App.js.**

+You can add a child component (ex.
+Contacts) inside the App Component.

-When Components are contained within other Components higher up the tree, these are known as Parent and Child relationships.
+When Components are contained within other Components higher up the tree, these are known as **Parent and Child relationships.**

+**❗️Worth Mentioning that all components can be parents or children of another component (except app, which only can be the parent).❗️**

 ## React component ##